Growing Up

 Not all tall people are adults so we are keen to provide advice to tall children, teenagers, and their parents.
 Below is a video of the UK`s tallest family and it has some useful hints that are relative for all tall people.

-This Video is what not to say to tall people, and we kind of like it.
+This Video (Facebook Link) is what not to say to tall people, and we kind of like it.
+If you are very tall then you will be able to relate to this.
+You are not alone!

 Below is the advice of our founder Phil Heinricy, but we still think they have a relevance in today`s society and hope they will help you in some small way in making some sense of how you deal with being tall at the different ages of your life.